alizay1/alizay1/README.md

 ### Welcome! 🎉

 My name is Alice.

+My portolfio consists of projects I had done in school and on the side.
 <!--
 **alizay1/alizay1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.